-Main Line Health, a not-for-profit health system serving areas of Philadelphia and its western suburbs, launched an initiative, called “Performance Excellence 2020,” aimed at achieving breakthrough organizational performance on population health and clinical outcomes, to help pave the way for financial success under value-based payment models.
+Main Line Health partnered with Guidehouse due to its deep expertise in assisting healthcare organizations in cultural transformation and operational effectiveness.
+This work led to Main Line Health launching an initiative called “Performance Excellence 2020,” aimed at achieving breakthrough organizational performance on population health and clinical outcomes, to help pave the way for financial success under value-based payment models.

 Main Line recognized it needed to take proactive measures to ensure expenses under such models would not grow faster than revenues.
 The health system also understood its financial and performance-quality goals would be out of reach if clinicians and other stakeholders were not engaged in the effort.
 Success would depend on shared commitment to transforming processes, with a focus on improving quality and revenue performance while avoiding excess cost.